takuti/takuti.me/_content/en/note/we-not-i.md

 date: 2025-11-07
 lang: en
 title: '"We," Not "I"'
-keywords: [oppressed, they, group, voices, pluralism, are, diverse, education, systematically, freire]
-recommendations: [/note/computer-education-in-malawi/, /note/one-year-in-malawi/,
-  /note/offline-learning/]
 lastmod: '2025-11-07'
+keywords: [oppressed, they, group, voices, pluralism, are, diverse, systematically, education, freire]
+recommendations: [/note/computer-education-in-malawi/, /note/pedagogy/, /note/one-year-in-malawi/]
 ---

 The more senior I am, the bigger my work is.
 And the larger the problem is, the more I feel powerless.